-If you hold a position where you initiate technology purchases (hardware or software) through the purchasing card process, work with your unit's technical support team to ensure system compatibility and policy compliance.
+If you hold a position where you initiate technology purchases (hardware or software), work with your unit's technical support team to ensure system compatibility and policy compliance.
 Use this online form to initiate technology purchase requests.
-This will trigger an automated workflow engaging the appropriate technical personnel in each unit to assist with the review process.
+This will trigger an automated workflow engaging the appropriate technical personnel in each unit to assist with the security review process.

 Also note the following purchasing policies for technology: